Sanrio Puroland: Rides

-Sanrio Puroland offers visitors two dark rides.
-The Sanrio Characters Boat Ride, (Note: Was known as "Fantastic Puro Adventure" until November 1999.) which tells the story of various Sanrio characters preparing for a party held by Hello Kitty, was the park's only ride until the opening of SANRIOTOWN in 2013, and with it the introduction of Mymeroad Drive, where riders are taken to a tour of Mariland (My Melody's homeland) via a rental car designed by Kuromi, My Melody's rival.
+Sanrio Puroland features two dark rides.
+The Sanrio Characters Boat Ride, (Note: Was known as "Fantastic Puro Adventure" until November 1999.) which tells the story of various Sanrio characters preparing for a party held by Hello Kitty, was the park's only ride until the opening of Sanrio Town in 2013, and with it, the opening of Mymeroad Drive, where riders are taken on a tour of Mariland (My Melody's homeland) via a rental car designed by Kuromi, My Melody's rival.
 Both rides offer commemorative photographs which can be separately purchased.

 Walkthrough attractions

-Sanrio Puroland has two walkthrough attractions, both found at SANRIOTOWN (second floor), as follows:
+Sanrio Puroland has two walkthrough attractions, both found at Sanrio Town (second floor), as follows: